adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/formsportal/portallister/v1/portallister/README.md

 2. `./layout` - specifies layout of the resultant forms portal records to be displayed.
 3. `./limit` - specifies the number of resultant forms portal records to be displayed at a time.

 The PortalLister Component is not intended to be used directly.
-It provides basic authoring and pagination and layouting model for other listing elements.
+It provides basic authoring, pagination and layouting model for other listing elements.
 Consider using Search and Lister or Drafts and Submissions component.

 ## BEM Description